 Under Mobile Usability you can find a report that will inform you of any issues that your website may be experiencing when accessed from a mobile device.
 It’s important to fix any issues regarding mobile usability because it affects the overall ranking of your website.

 Under this tab you can find information regarding indexing and crawling of your URLs and keywords.

 *Just to clarify one thing in the beginning.
 For all of you who aren’t sure what is the difference between indexing and crawling, here’s a quick explanation:

 Crawling is a process performed by a software called web crawlers (the most famous one being the Googlebot).
 Those web crawlers go through all known webpages and follow all the links that exist on those pages.
 After that, they give results (all data about specific web page) back to Google.

 Indexing puts all data collected by crawling in a context.
 Google describes this process as a public library.
 Indexing algorithm knows how to process the data and interpret it the right way.
 This is a process in charge of giving the users relevant results based on their queries.

-Going through this report, you’ll surely see some pronouns or adjectives that may seem random, but it’s ok to ignore that, it’s normal that this happens.
+Going through this report, you’ll surely see some pronouns or adjectives that may seem random, but it’s okay to ignore that, and it’s normal that this happens.